laboon/ebook/text/98_glossary_of_terms.md

 __UPOD__: An acronym for "Under-Promise, Over-Deliver".
 Refers to the fact that you should promise less than you think you can deliver, but then endeavor to deliver more.

-__Testable Code__: Code which can be easily tested in an automated fashion at multiple levels of abstraction.
+__Testable code__: Code which can be easily tested in an automated fashion at multiple levels of abstraction.